 From an early age, we are taught that the way people view us is important.
-When we’re little, being around other kids is when we first learn that how others perceive us often influences how they treat us.
+Being around other kids is when we first learn that how we are perceived often influences how others treat us.
 Some of us may have even received direct messages from parents or caregivers that image matters.
 While those messages aren’t necessarily wrong, the nuance often gets lost in translation.

-When you receive a message like that as a child—or at a time when independent thought isn’t fully developed—it can become skewed.
-The idea that people’s opinions are important, that having a clean reputation and a good public image is the goal, led me to want to always do what was “right.”
-Those goals in themselves aren’t bad, but what matters is how consciously we decide on them, and how they affect our emotional health and the way we show up in life.
+When you receive messages of external validation as a child – or at a time when independent thought isn’t fully developed – your self-image can become skewed.
+We might place too much emphasis on the opinions of others.
+Having a clean reputation and a good public image might become the goal.
+Those goals aren’t inherently bad, but what matters is how they affect our emotional health and the way we show for ourselves.

-Later, when I tried to figure out what I wanted my image to be, I looked outward.
+When I tried to figure out what I wanted my image to be, and how I wanted to show up, I looked outward.
 I remember starting middle school and thinking: I don’t really know how to be “cool,” but I can be kind, and I can be a good person.

-And while I think I was on the right track, choosing to define myself by that one label was more limiting than freeing.
+And while I think I was on the right track, choosing to define myself by any one label was more limiting than freeing.
 Being kind and being a good person are beautiful qualities, but when I made them my “identity,” I unintentionally closed off room to grow.
 Growth comes from staying open to who you are becoming, not from slapping a label on yourself and living only inside those boundaries.
+Check out Your Most Important Relationship: The One You Have With Yourself

 The Trap of Managing Perceptions

 For a long time, I struggled when someone had an impression of me that I didn’t approve of.
-If someone thought I wasn’t as hardworking as I knew I was, I’d dwell on it.
+For instance, if someone thought I wasn’t as hardworking as I knew I was, I’d dwell on it.
 If an interaction with someone didn’t feel pleasant enough, I would judge myself.
+Check out Don’t Take it Personally

 But what if you didn’t have to be so hard on yourself?
 What if you stopped trying to create a perfect image?
-What if you could just be present, as you are—and let others manage their own feelings without you policing them?
+What if you could just be present, as you are – and let others manage their own feelings without policing them?

-Until then, you get to decide that the way you show up, and what you have to offer, is enough.
+Until then, you get to decide that how you show up, and what you have to offer, is enough.

 Embrace Imperfection

-So much growth comes from accepting that you’re not perfect, the people around you aren’t perfect, and life itself isn’t perfect.
-And all of that is okay—it’s workable.
+A lot of growth comes from accepting that you’re not perfect, the people around you aren’t perfect, and life itself isn’t perfect.
+And all of that is okay – it’s workable.

 Somewhere along the way, most of us were taught to aim as close to “perfect” as possible.
 But why?
 The idea of perfection could be its own entire discussion, but here’s the truth: perfect doesn’t exist.
 What’s perfect to one person is the opposite for another.
 And even if you’ve defined your own version of perfect, why hold everything you do to that standard?